-187. DHS fails to respond meaningfully to significant comments about these issues, instead pushing forward with almost all of the provisions of the proposed rule in the

-NPRM intact, or with only minor changes that make no meaningful difference.
+226. DHS fails to respond meaningfully to significant comments about these issues, instead pushing forward with almost all of the provisions of the proposed rule in the NPRM intact, or with only minor changes that make no meaningful difference.

-188. In addition to the non-exhaustive list of examples above, nowhere in the insurance as a positive factor, it would not count insurance through the Affordable Care Act markets if the applicant obtained any tax subsidies.
+227. In addition to the non-exhaustive list of examples above, nowhere in the NPRM was there any reference to insurance premiums under the Affordable Care Act.
+The NPRM failed to give notice to the public that while the Rule would consider private health insurance as a positive factor, it would not count insurance through the Affordable Care Act markets if the applicant obtained any tax subsidies.
 Thus, USCIS deprived the public of the opportunity to comment on this provision at all.